itf/led-curtain-2/README.md

 [] Tap for beat when not using audio

 [] h functionName -> display the docs of the function to the user on the CLI

+[] Easy way to create patterns that contain an internal state [probably following the example of transition functions]

+[] Improve the Readme, explaining everything that the project does, and explaining the design choices.